Anglo-Saxon paganism: Scandinavian incursions

 In the latter decades of the ninth century during the Late Anglo-Saxon period, Scandinavian settlers arrived in Britain, bringing with them their own, kindred pre-Christian beliefs.
 No cultic sites used by Scandinavian pagans have been archaeologically identified, although place names suggest some possible examples.
 For instance, Roseberry Topping in North Yorkshire was known as Othensberg in the twelfth century, a name which derived from the Old Norse Óðinsberg, or 'Hill of Óðin'.
 A number of place-names also contain Old Norse references to mythological entities, such as alfr, skratii, and troll.
 A number of pendants representing Mjolnir, the hammer of the god Thor, have also been found in England, reflecting the probability that he was worshipped among the Anglo-Scandinavian population.
 Jesch argued that, given that there was only evidence for the worship of Odin and Thor in Anglo-Scandinavian England, these might have been the only deities to have been actively venerated by the Scandinavian settlers, even if they were aware of the mythological stories surrounding other Norse gods and goddesses.
 North however argued that one passage in the Old English rune poem, written in the eighth or ninth century, may reflect knowledge of the Scandinavian god Týr.

 Archaeologically, the introduction of Norse paganism to Britain in this period is mostly visited in the mortuary evidence.

 A number of Scandinavian furnished burial styles were also introduced that differed from the Christian churchyard burials then dominant in Late Anglo-Saxon England.
 Whether these represent clear pagan identity or not is however debated among archaeologists.
 Norse mythological scenes have also been identified on a number of stone carvings from the period, such as the Gosforth Cross, which included images of Ragnarök.

-The English church found that it needed to conduct a new conversion process to Christianise the incoming Scandinavian population.
+The English church found that it needed to conduct a new conversion process to Christianize the incoming Scandinavian population.
 It is not well understood how the Christian institutions converted these settlers, in part due to a lack of textual descriptions of this conversion process equivalent to Bede's description of the earlier Anglo-Saxon conversion.
 However, it appears that the Scandinavian migrants had converted to Christianity within the first few decades of their arrival.

 The historian Judith Jesch suggested that these beliefs survived throughout Late Anglo-Saxon England not in the form of an active non-Christian religion, but as "cultural paganism", the acceptance of references to pre-Christian myths in particular cultural contexts within an officially Christian society.
 Such "cultural paganism" could represent a reference to the cultural heritage of the Scandinavian population rather than their religious heritage.
 For instance, many Norse mythological themes and motifs are present in the poetry composed for the court of Cnut the Great, an eleventh-century Anglo-Scandinavian king who had been baptised into Christianity and who otherwise emphasised his identity as a Christian monarch.